 Average Pouring Temperature: | 155-165°F |

-Curing: | We recommend a 1 to 2 week cure time to maximize hot and cold throw. |
+Curing: | We recommend a 1 to 2 week cure time for proper wicking and to maximize hot and cold throw. |

 Recommended Wicks: | We recommend CD, CDN, ECO, LX, and HTP candle wicks.
 Because of the higher melt point, I suggest wicking up 1 to 2 sizes from Soy 10 and Ec26. |